PennController/penncontroller.github.io/docs/advanced-tutorial.md

 In particular, you should be familiar with the following terms and concepts:
 + Calling a command, command parameters
-+ Strings, integers, truth values, code comments,
++ Strings, integers, truth values, code comments
-+ Experimental items, trials,
++ Experimental items, trials

 ### Technical notes